-This summer, Congress passed the Inflation Reduction Act of 2022 —the most sweeping climate and clean energy legislation in history.
+In 2022, Congress passed the Inflation Reduction Act —the most sweeping climate and clean energy legislation in history.
 The law will expand clean energy and electric vehicles, clean up dirty power plants, create thousands of jobs, protect public health, invest in communities, and more.

 This landmark law is reason to celebrate, but it also includes some giveaways to the fossil fuel industry that will harm low-income communities and people of color.
 And while it has the potential to cut U.S. greenhouse gas pollution by a whopping 40% by 2030, it doesn’t quite get us to our nation’s goal of the 50-52% cut we need to avert the worst impacts of climate change.

 With the urgency of the climate crisis — record heat, fires, and floods around the world were the story of the summer — and communities of color continuing to disproportionately bear the brunt of worsening climate impacts, it’s clear that more still needs to be done.